 Connection work is permitted only when no voltage is present.
-Observe the 5 safety rules (see Working on the machine [19]).
+Observe the 5 safety rules (see Working on the machine [\bar{20}]).

-If you couple the drive controller in the DC link, ensure that all Quick DC-Link modules are built over with a drive controller.
+Make sure that all Quick DC-Link modules are covered, i.e. built over with a PS6 supply module or SI6 drive controller.